How To Teach Root Lock Mula Bandha

 - Contains and channels the energy associated with the root chakra.

-- Stimulates pelvic nerves, genital system, endocrine system, excretory system
+- Stimulates pelvic nerves, genital system, endocrine system, and excretory system

 - Relieves constipation and depression